Watching A Family Member Go Through Addiction Can Upend Your Life

 1. Feeding Denial

-While denial can be a natural part of accepting a person’s substance abuse, when it continues past a reasonable point, it can become profoundly enabling.
+While denial can be a natural part of accepting a person’s substance use, when it continues past a reasonable point, it can become profoundly enabling.
 Looking the other way only serves to harm both them and you.
+Examples include:

 - Blaming it on yourself.
 Convincing yourself that something you did drove them to drink or use in the first place and continues to do so.
 This can be part of a larger problem, but it’s often intertwined with denial.